 Let’s take a look at ten steps you can take right now to begin your vegan journey.

-- Clean out your refrigerator and pantry.
+4. Clean out your refrigerator and pantry.
 You will be surprised to learn how many things you have in your home that are not vegan.
 Watch for tricky ingredients like honey, gelatin, whey, and casein, and other animal ingredients that may be lurking in your food.

 5. Find recipes—lots of them!
 What foods do you love?
 Do a quick google search for the name of the food, but add the word “vegan” in front of it.
 For example, a google search for “vegan macaroni and cheese recipe” will yield a ton of information and great recipes.
 And hey, we a great vegan mac recipe right here!
 If you are looking for a quick dinner, add the words “easy” or “quick” to your search.
 Invest in a few vegan cookbooks, and explore some vegan blogs.
-World of Vegan has a lot of free recipes right here!
+And of course World of Vegan has a lot of free recipes!

-- Use a calendar to create a meal plan!
+6. Use a calendar to create a meal plan!
 By creating a daily or weekly meal plan, you won’t have to worry what you are going to eat each day.
 Here is a one-week plant-based meal plan inspired by Dr. Greger’s book How Not to Die.
 Stock your pantry with delicious vegan snacks so there’s always something on hand when hunger and cravings strike!

-- Go shopping!
+7. Go shopping!
 Once your meal plan is set, it’s time to purchase the ingredients.
 Chances are you have many of them in your home already.
 Did you notice that when you cleaned out your refrigerator and pantry?
 Have fun shopping for anything else you need.
 Remember, there’s no need to always go to a fancy, all-natural market.
 I’ve found some great, organic, natural ingredients in my local supermarket, and even places like Target.
 Check out our round-up of 15 vegan pantry staples for a healthy home for inspiration.

 10. Pat yourself on the back!
 It doesn’t matter how long it takes you to get to a fully vegan lifestyle, the point is that you are trying and progressing in the right direction.
-Each day you embrace your new compassionate life, you save animals.
+Each day you embrace your new compassionate life, you save animals and protect our planet.
 Will you slip up?
 Absolutely!
 Will you feel guilty when you do?
 No doubt.
 Don’t beat yourself up!
 You’ll learn and before you know it, you’ll feel absolutely fantastic.
 You might even live to be 100.